 Martha Spurrier, Director, Liberty

 Professor Colm O’Cinneide, UCL

-Alongside keynote addresses, the following nine sessions will address a number of the most important questions any State concluding, or revising, a bill of rights should address.
+Alongside keynote addresses, the following nine sessions addressed a number of the most important questions any State concluding, or revising, a bill of rights should address.
 These questions encompass issues relating to the process of adoption, content and institutional position of a bill of rights, as well as the relationships between the various governmental, non-governmental and international actors conditioned by the bill of rights.

 - Establishing the bases of a bill of rights.
 What are the purposes of a bill of rights?
 Can a bill of rights embed in the absence of a human rights ‘culture’?

 - Design and implementation.
 How can popular ‘ownership’ be secured?
 What role can be played by social media and other methods of public engagement?
 Is it possible to ‘crowdsource’ a bill of rights?